3dna/my_webhook_server/README.md

 ./benchmark.sh
 ```

+These benchmarks were run on a MacBook Pro, Mid 2012, 2.3 GHz Intel Core i7.
 Here is a summary of the data from {php, ruby, go}/benchmark_out.txt

 | Language  | Requests per second |